In this section

 |

-The module that provides tools to request data from external sources by calling the Dr.Web LookupD module
+Module that provides tools to query data from external sources using the Dr.Web LookupD module

 |